lidaof/eg-react/README.md

 [track config deserializer] --> [config object]
 5. We cannot have our cake and eat it too.

-  Unfortunately, this means we cannot move all expensive computation into one streamlined pipeline in worker context, while also maintaining a structure where track component and data source for the component are .
+Unfortunately, this means we cannot pipeline all expensive computation in worker context, while also ensuring track component and data source live in the same place.